cycle/docs/docs/en/advanced/column-wrappers.md

-# Column Wrappers
+# Column values typecast

-In some cases, you might want to wrap the value using a custom value object (similarly to DateTime columns which are wrapped as DateTimeImmutable).
+In some cases, you might want to wrap the value using a custom value object (similarly to DateTime columns which are wrapped as `DateTimeImmutable`).
 It can be achieved by creating a custom column wrapper and typecasting the column value to it.

-> Note, all column wrappers must be immutable, you have to reassign property value to trigger the change.
+## Typecast using callable

-## Example
+In order to define a column wrapper, we have to implement an object with a static factory method.

-In order to define a column wrapper, we have to implement an object with a static `typecast` method.
-We will use a UUID column as an example.
+We will use the UUID column and the `castValue()` method as an example.

 ```php
 use Ramsey\Uuid\Uuid as UuidBody;